 5 Low-Cost Ways to Recognize Your Employees

-But business expert Kevin Kruse, author of “Employee Engagement for Everyone,” says you can always find ways to let your employees know you appreciate them — without spending a lot of money.
+Big companies often have large-scale programs to reward high-performing employees.
+As a small business owner, though, you may not have the resources to give workers big bonuses for landing new clients or exceeding their sales quotas.
+But, business expert Kevin Kruse, author of “Employee Engagement for Everyone,” says you can always find ways to let your employees know you appreciate them — without spending a lot of money.

 “Recognition is one of the top three drivers of employee engagement — growth and trust are the other two,” Kruse says.
 “When we feel like we are appreciated by our boss and peers, we’re more likely to give ‘discretionary effort’ – going the extra mile, even when nobody is watching.”

-Employee recognition programs don’t need to be elaborate efforts that include trophies or plaques, Kruse says.
-Just focus on thanking your team regularly, in whatever way makes sense for your firm.
+“The desire to feel appreciated is a common and powerful human need, regardless of the size of the company we work in,” says Kruse.
+Employee recognition programs don’t need to be elaborate efforts that include trophies or plaques.
+Just focus on thanking your team regularly, in whatever way makes sense for your business.